|

 used in drawing the text and background of that cell.
 An application can set the

-color data for each character cell individually, storing the data in the Attributes member of the CHAR_INFO structure for each cell.
+color data for each character cell individually, storing the data in the

 The current text attributes of each screen buffer determine the foreground